Syria's return to the Arab League. A leap in the Jordanian league

 The restoration of Jordanian-Syrian relations, which hit the core of the crisis in Syria, expresses a mutual desire between the two countries

 The Syrian regime can also not exceed the position of Jordan and the King in the Arab and international arenas, especially for the United States of America under Joe Biden, as well as Russia, which deals with the Jordanian position flexibly and positively.
-Perhaps the most prominent thing that enhances this proposal is the success of the King during his recent visit to the United States of America, from “to softening” Washington's position towards the Assad regime, by passing the return of trade and economic activity between Jordan and Syria from behind the back of the Caesar Law, while the Kingdom can also form a back channel of communication between the Syrian regime and the Americans whose position has become under the Biden administration less rough towards Assad
+Perhaps the most prominent thing that enhances this proposal is the success of the King during his recent visit to the United States of America, from "to softening” Washington's position towards the Assad regime, bypassing the return of trade and economic activity between Jordan and Syria from behind the back of the Caesar Law, while the Kingdom can also form a back channel of communication between the Syrian regime and the Americans whose position has become under the Biden administration less rough towards Assad

 The Syrian regime cannot exceed the position of Jordan and the King in the Arab and international arenas, especially for the United States.

-It is clear that Jordan is moving on its own path with the Syrian regime, freer than ever from the burden of Arab and international decisions and positions, taking advantage of comfortable understandings with the parties of power and influence (America and Russia), and also benefiting from the coldness of the Syrian file in the Arab region, especially with regard to Saudi Arabia, which is no longer active in this scene, and the war in Yemen drains its energy and effort, while the UAE turned early towards improving relations with the Assad regime, which is also supported by Egypt since Abdel Fattah al-Sisi took office, while the Qatari position against the Syrian regime does not constitute a real weight in the equation
+It is clear that Jordan is moving on its path with the Syrian regime, freer than ever from the burden of Arab and international decisions and positions, taking advantage of comfortable understandings with the parties of power and influence (America and Russia), and also benefiting from the coldness of the Syrian file in the Arab region, especially about Saudi Arabia, which is no longer active in this scene, and the war in Yemen drains its energy and effort, while the UAE turned early towards improving relations with the Assad regime, which is also supported by Egypt since Abdel Fattah al-Sisi took office, while the Qatari position against the Syrian regime does not constitute a real weight in the equation

 As a result, Jordanian-Syrian relations remain under scrutiny, as well as the Jordanian "soft and quiet” role, in returning the Syrian state to its Arab bosom, which may culminate in its attendance at the Arab summit scheduled in Algeria next March.